Skip to main content

 Important SYN 100 Enrollment Reminders:

-• Students must be able to attend the entire lecture and discussion; double booking with another class is not permitted.
+• Students must be able to attend the entire lecture and collaboration session; double booking with another class is not permitted.

 • We suggest you enroll in SYN 100 during your first pass if you want to maximize your chances of enrolling in a specific section, and/or with an existing team.